Part 1 – Microservices: It’s not (only) the size that matters, it’s (also) how you use them

 - You’ve broken the temporal coupling and technical coupling at the expense of being eventual consistent.

-- This follows nicely with the learnings from Pat Hellands “Life Beyond Distributed Transactions – An Apostate’s Opinion” (PDF format).
-In this paper he concludes that you can only be consistent within a single Aggregate instance (i.e. within a transaction and therefore within an service) whereas you have to be eventual consistent between aggregate instances (i.e. between services and also between individual transactions inside a single service) because we have no way of ensuring consistency between them unless we’re ready to pay a very high price and use distributed transactions.
+- This follows nicely with the learnings from Pat Hellands “Life Beyond Distributed Transactions – An Apostate’s Opinion” (original article from 2007) / “Life Beyond Distributed Transactions – An Apostate’s Opinion” (updated and abbreviated version from 2016).
+In this paper he concludes that you can only be consistent within a single Aggregate instance (i.e. within a single transaction and therefore within a single service) whereas you have to be eventual consistent between aggregate instances (i.e. between services and also between individual transactions inside a single service) because we have no way of ensuring consistency between them unless we’re ready to pay a very high price and use distributed transactions.

 - In this case eventual consistency means that if the Message channel is unavailable or unable to deliver messages to the Sales Service, then we might be writing out product names in the Order Confirmation even though they have changed.
 As soon as the message channel is back up, the Sales service will catch up with the Product Catalogue service.
 Being eventual consistent is actually the norm when you use caching, whether you use Events or not.